revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-The `partial` keyword indicates that other parts of the class, struct, or interface can be defined in the namespace.
-All the parts must use the `partial` keyword.
+The `partial` keyword indicates that other parts of the class, struct, or interface can be defined in the namespace.All the parts must use the `partial` keyword.

-When we work on a large project and write the code in a single .cs file.
-It is possible to include more than one type in a single class file, but a single type's code cannot be split into sections into multiple separate files.
-That's why, Microsoft decided to overcome the above issue, with the introduction of something called partial types.
+When we work on a large project and write the code in a single .cs file.It is possible to include more than one type in a single class file, but a single type's code cannot be split into sections into multiple separate files.That's why, Microsoft decided to overcome the above issue, with the introduction of something called partial types.

 **Characteristics of partial class**